Evangelical Christian voters in Iowa love Trump. Can another Republican win them over?

 "There's no doubt Trump has a significant base here yet.
 He'll be very difficult to beat," Vander Plaats said.
 "But I believe his base is also his ceiling."

-It certainly can't hurt these other politicians to be on stage as Gov. Reynolds signs the state's new 6-week abortion ban.
-A photo-op Trump won't have as he works to hold on to evangelical voters in Iowa.
+It certainly can't hurt these other politicians to be on stage as Reynolds signs the state's new six-week abortion ban — a photo-op Trump won't have as he works to hold on to evangelical voters in Iowa.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.